anilktjfrog/JFROG-PS-SCRIPTS/cleanup_scripts/delete_folders_and_files_based_on_date_condition/README.md

 - Optionally executes deletion using the JFrog CLI
 - Allows selection of date fields (`created`, `modified`, `updated`) for threshold comparison

+## New Features

+- **Chunk Size Parameter**: Added a `chunk_size` parameter in the YAML configuration to split deletion tasks into smaller chunks.
+- **Folder-Based Spec Files**: Spec files are now written to a timestamped folder for better organization.

 ## Requirements

 - Python 3.8+